 In Switzerland more than 40% of energy consumption and climate-damaging CO2 emissions are attributable to the building industry.
 Through the Building Programme the Federal Government and the cantons hope to reduce energy consumption considerably in the Swiss building industry and also lower CO2 emissions.
-This is why they subsidize the cost of the energy-saving renovation of buildings.
+This is why they subsidise the cost of the energy-saving renovation of buildings.
 The programme is partially financed by revenues from the CO2 levy on fuels.
-With the Energy Strategy more money is available from the CO2 levy for the Building Programme, thus strengthening it.
+With the Energy Strategy more money is available from the CO2 levy for the Building Programme.

 Tax incentives for building renovation

-Motorized traffic is responsible for more than a third of all energy consumption and CO2 emissions in Switzerland.
-The Energy Strategy 2050 provides for a tightening up of the current emissions specifications.
-As a consequence, the accepted limit for CO2/km emissions for all new passenger vehicles on the road will be reduced to an average of 95 g CO2/km by the end of 2020.
-New specifications will also be extended to delivery vehicles and light articulated trucks, which will be limited to an average of 147 g CO2/km by the end of 2020.
+Motorised traffic accounts for more than a third of all energy consumption and CO2 emissions in Switzerland.
+Under the Energy Strategy 2050, current emissions specifications will be tightened.
+As a consequence, the accepted limit for CO2/km emissions for all new passenger vehicles on the road will be reduced to an average of 95g CO2/km by the end of 2020.
+New specifications will also be extended to delivery vehicles and light articulated trucks, which will be limited to an average of 147g CO2/km by the end of 2020.
 Both measures have been taken in accordance with EU law.